 - Select the ones you want to change when everyone’s away.

 - (Optional) Select the devices you want to use to determine if someone’s home.

 - (Optional) Set up your phone’s location to be used for presence sensing.

 - You’ll need to enter your home address and confirm it by placing a pin on a map.

 Home & Away Routines for Nest app users

 You’ll need to use the Home app to set up Home & Away Routines.

-- Migrate your Nest Account to a Google Account if you haven’t already.
+- Migrate your Nest Account to a Google Account, if you haven’t already done so.